OMX

 > build me a REST API for bookstore inventory in TypeScript

-Explicit invocation — use $ prefix to force a specific skill:
+Explicit invocation — use the $ prefix to specify a skill directly:

 codex